tfrengler/CSSelenium/README.md

 }
 ```

 It's worth noting that Edge is the legacy version (https://support.microsoft.com/en-us/microsoft-edge/what-is-microsoft-edge-legacy-3e779e55-4c55-08e6-ecc8-2333768c0fb0).
-Selenium v3 does not offer support for the new edge version.
+Selenium v3 does not offer support for the new edge version, as far as I know anyway.

 Also worth noting is that IE is quirky and can be hard to get to cooperate.
 And it requires more work than simply starting the driver and interfacing with it via Selenium: https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration